 - Alpine Quest – Just in case you are still looking for yet another Android mapping option.

 - Questions about getting free NSW Six Maps onto Avenza?
 Please don’t ask me… jump in here and have a read… if still confused, ask questions in the forum and be play nice.

 A word on battery life

 Bear in mind that some apps will chew through your battery life faster than others.
-It’s important to keep an eye on this and in situations such as using the phone as your primary GPS device, it is essential to not only carry a backup solution (solar or battery), but to always have a map and compass … and know how to use them!
+Apart from switching to Flight Mode to conserve battery, it’s important to keep an eye it and in situations where you’re using the phone as your primary GPS device, it is essential to not only carry a backup solution (solar or powerbank), but to always have a map and compass … and know how to use them!